hongtaowu67/panda_moveit_test/README.md

 All the three things can installed from the [official tutorial](https://frankaemika.github.io/docs/installation_linux.html).

 _libfranka_ and *franka_ros* need to install from source.
 And the version of _libfranka_ needs to match with the software version of the robot.
 For example, if the robot software version is 3.0.2, the right version of _libfranka_ is 0.7.1.
-The robot version can be check from the Desk envrionment.
+The robot version can be check from the Desk envrionment (setting --> system).

 To access the Desk envrionment, go to robot.franka.de in chrome.